-- Assessment for science is carried out in line with the school policy, - Science assessments are carried out using both summative and formative assessment procedures. - Informal judgements as to children's progress in science are made weekly through observations. - Formative assessment is usually carried out at the start of a unit of work. - Summative assessment takes place at the end of each unit of work. - Assessments are used to inform planning and learning and teaching. - Written or verbal feedback is given to the child in line with the school's marking policy, to help guide his/her progress. - Older children are encouraged to make judgements about how they can improve their own work. - Staff are starting to regularly track the children using Target Tracker.
+- Assessment for science is carried out in line with the school policy, - Science assessments are carried out using both summative and formative assessment procedures.

+- Informal judgements as to children's progress in science are made weekly through observations. - Formative assessment is usually carried out at the start of a unit of work. - Summative assessment takes place at the end of each unit of work. - Assessments are used to inform planning and learning and teaching. - Written or verbal feedback is given to the child in line with school marking policy, to help guide his/her progress. - Older children are encouraged to make judgements about how they can improve their own work - Staff are starting to regularly track the children, on target tracker, rather than a paper based approach.